solargrammars/solargrammars.github.io/_drafts/color-gates.md

 for example Glove.
 This vector is used to to  compute the gate weight $$g$$ by means of being fed directly to a linear layer.
 It is not direct that a pretrained source such as Glove could benefit this specific task.
-Given the nature of color descrtiption, and how words are associated in this context, it could be the case that we could be actually sabotaging ourselves.
+Given the nature of color description, and how words are associated in this context, it could be the case that we could be actually sabotaging ourselves.
 In color descriptions, nouns serve usually as pivot from where an inherent color is referenced.
-For example, when we describe a color as "sad banana" we know we are reffering to a type of yellow.
+For example, when we describe a color as "sad banana" we know we are referring to a type of yellow.
 Same with something than contains nouns such  as sun, school bus , vanilla, etc.

-Probably Glove vectors were obtained through at task that is orthogonal to color description grounding.
-In that sense, the vectors associated to banana and  school bus will probably be quite distant.
-In Glove , the closest vector to banana are probably other fruits vectors such as apple or orange., not other words we can associate to yellow .
-Glove is not color aware, or more generally, pretrained vectors are not attribute aware.
-That does not mean we can use then as an initial representation and condition them based on additional information, such as taxonomies , or even  set them as trainable, which will naturally modify the spatial position.
+Probably Glove vectors were obtained through at task that is orthogonal to color description grounding, which is basically training a language model, where we try to maximize the likelihood of a word given a defined context.
+In that sense, if we assume two yellow things , such as `banana` and `taxi`  their vectors in Glove will probably be quite distant, as there do not co-occur  so frequently.
+In Glove , the closest vectors to banana are probably are associated to other fruits, such as apple or orange, and the closest vectors to taxi will be probably associated to other transportation mediums.
+Glove is not color aware, or more generally, pretrained vectors are not attribute-aware.
+That does not mean we cannot use then as an initial representation and condition them based on additional information, such as, for example, WordNet, or set them as trainable, which will naturally modify the spatial position.
 That could be an interesting experiment: to check how much the task changes de vectors we associate, in advance, to a defined color.